fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ![](../../images/0/28a.png)

-You can view your grade in Sisu approximately four weeks after notifying us.
+You can view your grade in University of Helsinki Sisu and and to [Opintopolku](https://opintopolku.fi/oma-opintopolku/) approximately four weeks after notifying us.

 **Please note** that in order to get university credits you need a registration for each completed part, please see [more info about registration](/en/part0/general_info#parts-and-completion).